 Consensus Boosts Library Planning & Engagement

 Libraries face unique issues regarding how they are structured and funded.
 Changes in society, including new technology and a push for wider units of service, require new responses from libraries, but public awareness often lags behind the reality.
-Consensus works with libraries that are serious about engaging their stakeholders and public, beyond holding a few focus groups.
+Consensus works with libraries that are serious about engaging their stakeholders and public in planning.
 We also work with libraries that need to answer questions about how they should be governed, structured and funded.

 Consensus team includes national thought leader, Tom Hennen.
-Tom Hennen consulted with Consensus during the writing of our report on libraries in metro Kansas City.
-Since then, he has worked with us on all of our library projects.
-Tom is principal in Hennen Library Consulting and has been a practicing librarian for almost 30 years.
-He is presently the director of Waukesha County Federated Library System in Wisconsin.
-Hennen is the author of Hennen’s American Public Library ratings (HAPLR), which uses data provided by 9,000 public libraries to create comparative rankings.
+Tom Hennen consulted with Consensus during the writing of our report on libraries in metro Kansas City, and has been part of the team on our consulting projects.
+Tom is principal in Hennen Library Consulting and was a practicing librarian for almost 30 years, before retiring as director of Waukesha County Federated Library System in Wisconsin.
 Hennen has published more than 40 articles on a wide range of topics, including library futures, standards and accounting.
 His book for Neal-Schuman, Hennen’s Public Library Planner, has provided solid how-to advice for library leaders since its publication in 2004.

 Here is a sampling of our work on library issues: